Q: Where can I direct further questions about the process and what to expect?

 Phase 3: The Congregation Elects a Pastor Nominating Committee

 Q: Who determines the members of the Pastor Nominating Committee?

 A: Ultimately the congregation elects the Pastor Nominating Committee (PNC).
 Every year, the congregation elects a Representative Nominating Committee (RNC).
 If a pastor search is needed at any point during the year, the RNC solicits names for the Pastor Nominating Committee from the congregation, makes a list of possible nominees, vets those candidates and determines their willingness to serve.
 The RNC strives to offer a balanced slate of nominees considering length of church membership, gender, age, etc. The congregation then votes on the RNC slate for the PNC at a congregational meeting.

 Q: During the congregational meeting, could members be added or subtracted from the PNC?

 A: Nominations from the floor may be made during the congregational meeting; however, willingness to serve must be obtained for floor nominations.
 The Congregation would then need to vote on a revised slate of nominees for the PNC.

 Q: How can I have input into the selection of our new Senior Pastor?

-Q: How many people will be on the PNC?
+Q: How many people are on the PNC?

-A: There are no rules, but for a church the size of Shallowford the PNC will likely have 7-9 members.
+A: There are no rules, but for a church the size of Shallowford the PNC has eight members.

 Q: What are the requirements for being on the PNC?